-Patients should discuss all vaccinations with their doctor because some are not advisable to get while taking Taltz.
+Patients should discuss all vaccinations with their doctor because some (live vaccines) are not advisable to get while taking Taltz.

 It is important to get a TB (tuberculosis) skin test and a chest x-ray before starting Taltz.

-It is important for patients who are taking Taltz to get occasional blood tests as requested by their doctor to keep an eye on blood counts and monitor the arthritis.
+It is important for patients who are taking Taltz to get occasional blood tests as requested by their doctor to keep an eye on blood counts and monitor their arthritis.

 Taltz works by blocking interleukin-17 (IL-17).
-IL-17 is a signalling protein, or cytokine, that regulates the immune system and is related to the body’s inflammatory response.
+IL-17 is a signalling protein, or cytokine, that regulates the body’s immune system and is related to its inflammatory response.

 People taking Taltz should talk to their doctor if they are concerned about any side effects.
 The most common side effects of Taltz are cold symptoms, upper respiratory tract infections, and diarrhea.